From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 24 commits in September added the .claude/ directory structure and first slash commands.
 Basic namespacing: tech:commit, tech:PR, tech:review.
 Useful shortcuts for repetitive operations.

-At this point, AI configuration is something one person maintains informally.
-It evolves when something is obviously missing.
-There’s no system, just a file.
+At this point, AI configuration is something one person maintains informally, evolving whenever something breaks or feels missing.
+No system yet, just a file someone cares about.

 Phase 2: Config as Documentation (Oct-Dec, 88 commits)

-The shift in Phase 2: the AI starts needing business context, not just technical context.
+Phase 2 is where the AI starts needing business context, not just technical context.

 Oct 15 ─── .claude/agents/ (v0.8.0) ────── First custom agents